ANGIRAVO/CryptoCause_ICP_dex/README.md

-# CharityChain - Web3 Charity dApp on ICP
+# Cryptocause - Web3 Charity dApp on ICP

-A decentralized charity donation platform built on the Internet Computer Protocol (ICP) using ckUSDT tokens for transparent, secure, and efficient charitable giving.
+A decentralized crypto-charity donation platform built on the Internet Computer Protocol (ICP) using ckUSDT tokens for transparent, secure, and efficient charitable giving.

 ## 🌟 Features